improvein/jquery-crudlistin/README.md

 # jQuery CRUDListin

-jQuery plugin to enable dynamic CRUD list to add/remove/edit elements in a dynamic list and/or table.
+Lightweight jQuery plugin to enable dynamic CRUD list to add/remove/edit elements in a dynamic list and/or table.

 ## Install